Borexino: pp neutrinos

+CNO neutrinos

+Neutrinos originating from the CNO process are identified from the energy spectrum that is observed, characterized by a very broad energy distribution, ranging from 0 to 1740 keV as seen in the figure on the right.
+The detection of these particles directly gives insight into the metallicity of the Sun's core, as the CNO neutrino flux is dependent on the abundance of heavier elements (anything heavier than 4He).
+It is also believed that CNO is the dominant fusion process in stars greater than $1.3M_{\odot}$.
+In order to confidently identify CNO neutrino counts, it is necessary to muffle the counts from 210Bi (whose $\beta^{-}$decay closely resembles the energy spectrum of CNO neutrinos) by imposing a "muon-positron-neutron three-fold coincidence" condition.

 In 2017, Borexino provided the first wideband spectroscopic measurement of the solar ν spectrum, featuring the simultaneous and most precise measurements available of the 7Be, pep and pp neutrino fluxes, furthermore extracted from a single extended energy window (190-2930 keV).
 These measurements reached a precision of up to 2.7% (in the case of the beryllium solar neutrinos) and established a 5σ confirmation of the presence of pep neutrinos.
 The limit on the long sought-after CNO neutrinos was kept at the same significance level as in previous Borexino results, which hold the best limit so far, but with weaker assumptions, making the result more robust.
 Much enlarged statistics thanks to the extra years of exposure, as well as renewed analysis techniques and MonteCarlo state-of-the-art simulations of the whole detector and its physical processes were instrumental in this result.
 Additionally, an updated observation of 8B neutrinos was published with Phase I and II data (2008-2016), improving precision to around twice that of the previous measurement of this solar component, and hinting at a slight favoring of the high-metallicity SSMs with the available solar neutrino data.
 An improvement in the sensitivity to the seasonal modulation of the solar neutrino signal was also reported in 2017.
 That same year, the best direct-observation limit available for the neutrino magnetic moment was established by Borexino too.
 A neutrino signal related to the GW150914, GW151226 and GW170104 gravitational wave observations was rejected to within Borexino's sensitivity, as expected.

-In 2020 Borexino detected the first deep solar core CNO Neutrinos.
+In 2020 Borexino detected the first deep solar core CNO neutrinos.

+Detecting geoneutrinos

+It is also possible to study the interior composition of the Earth through detection of geoneutrinos produced by beta decays of radioactive elements present in the crust.
+Some elements of interest include 238U, 232Th and 40K because of their abundance in rocks and their half-life is comparable to the life of a planet on the scale of billions of years, which leads to heating of the Earth's surface via radiogenic heating.